 Conduct The Search Yourself

 While employing a professional company skilled in this task is the easiest way to go about finding a ‘missing’ person, nothing is stopping you from trying on your own.
 You first need to find out all the background information you can about both the individual and the deceased.
 Information like their names, addresses, and date of birth provides a good base for investigation.
 Make use of the world wide web.
 Search on all social platforms, enter keywords into all major search engines, look through newspapers, published articles, and death announcements.
-Try Yahoo People search and Spies Online.
-If you’re lucky all of the missing relative’s personal information will show up.
+Try sites like Yahoo People Search, Spies Online and truthfinder.com to locate someone you have searchable information on.
+If you’re lucky, all of the missing relative’s personal information will show up.

 If all of these fail, resort to publicizing ads.
 Give as much specific information as you can so that the public will return to you information that pertains to the one whom you seek to find.
 Give the process sufficient time to show returns.
 But if you’ve waited for a long time with no success, it would then be time to throw in the towel and resort to allowing the experts to carry out their job.